Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: Training a Multi-step Probabilistic Forecaster

-We employ a U-NET architecture for the generative network.
-U-NET consists of encoders, which are a series of convolution layers followed by max pooling.
-Each level increases the number of feature maps allowing the model to learn complex features.
-A decoder follows, which upsamples the features along with concatenating the results of previous encoders using skip connections.
-This allows the decoder to reuse features from earlier layers, preserving both low-frequency and high-frequency information.
-Additionally, we consider a bottleneck layer between the encoder and decoder where the latent variables are introduced, to make this process generative.
-We consider a U-NET architecture with depths of 32, 64, 128, and 256 respectively, illustrated in \ref{fig:UNET}.
-We implement the same window size of 10 previous time steps, and apply the same sliding window prequential generation.
-Therefore, the U-NET takes a time input of size 10, and gives an output for size 1, across the 64 by 32 spatial coordinates.

-We consider geopotential 500 hPa on the roughest resolution of 64 by 32 longitude-latitude regions.
-We use global data from 2010 to 2018, with a 6:2:1 train, validation, test split using the years 2010-2015, 2016-2017, and 2018 respectively.
+We employ a U-NET architecture for the generative network, details of which is provided in the Appendix~\ref{app:F}.
+For training, we consider geopotential 500 hPa on the roughest resolution of 64 by 32 longitude-latitude regions.
+We use global data from 2010 to 2018, with a 6:2:1 train, validation, test split using the years 2010-2015, 2016-2017, and 2018, respectively.
 Optimal training would involve a significantly larger number of years to capture longer term weather patterns.
 However, these data choices were made to balance learning ability and computational time.
 We consider all experiments with a maximum of 100 epochs and validation early stopping in increments of 5 epochs past 20.
 We train across 4 path lengths (2, 5, 10, 15) and each across 9 learning rates, logarithmically spaced between 1e-2 and 1e-6.
 All use the RBF static kernel with $\sigma=1$, dyadic order of 1, and initial context window size of 10.
 Maximum epoch time was never reached during training.
 The model chosen for evaluation is based on the lowest final validation loss reached.
 We consider a batch size of 16 patches due to memory constraints on the GPU.
 Experimental results with a one-step prequential scoring rule on WeatherBench data showed equivalent metrics of calibration error, NRMSE, and $R^2$ across training ensemble numbers of three to fifty \citep{pacchiardi2024probabilisticforecastinggenerativenetwork}.
 Therefore, we train with three ensemble members to minimise computation time with no compromise to performance.
 All metrics are evaluated on an evaluation ensemble size of 200.